nslabspl/crowdsec/CODE_OF_CONDUCT.md

 wojtekx.tx@gmail.com.
 All complaints will be reviewed and investigated promptly and **fairly**.

+Community leaders:
+* Are responsible for clarifying and enforcing our standards of acceptable behavior and will take **appropriate and fair** corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+* Have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct, and **will communicate** reasons for moderation decisions.
+  **These reasons are not upto discussion.**
-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+* Are **obligated** to respect the privacy and security of the reporter of any incident.

-## Enforcement Guidelines

-Community leaders **will** follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+* **Will** follow these Community Impact Guidelines in determining the consequences for any action this document deems in violation of this Code of Conduct:

 ### 1. Correction